FEES

 BETWEEN APPOINTMENTS (CALLS, PAPERWORK, ETC.)

-You'll have adequate medications until the next appointment.
-However, should you require refills between appointments as a result of a no-show or late cancellation, you'll be charged a fee of $150.
+You will be prescribed adequate medications until your next appointment.
+However, should you require refills between appointments as a result of a no-show or late cancellation, you'll be charged a fee.

 Phone calls or paperwork that require more than 10 minutes will be prorated to your hourly fee.